-Joshua Tree is certainly one of the more unique California national parks.
-The state is so large, and there are so many things to see and do there, that it’s nearly impossible to visit everything all in one trip.
+Joshua Tree is undoubtedly one of the more unique California national parks.
+The state is so large, and there are so many things to see and do there that it’s nearly impossible to visit everything all in one trip.

 Today, we’ll help you decide if Joshua Tree National Park should be on your list of parks to visit.

 About Joshua Tree National Park